CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-04-atomic-vs-mutex.md

  }
 ```

 In the outer-most loop, each thread gets a chunk of 16 columns to solve from our `fetch_and_add` routine.
-This routine takes the position (`pos`), saves the current value, increments `pos` by 16, and returns the original value.
+This routine takes the current position (`pos`), saves the current value, increments `pos` by 16, and returns the previously value.
 Access to `pos` is restricted using a `std::mutex` and `std::lock_guard`.

 Let's measure the performance: